Toccata-Lang/toccata/README.md

 also make parsing trivial.
 Eliminate grammar and recursive descent deferred redex makes esb's obsolete.
-May not even need that closures can be limited to single arity in the parser
+May not even need that closures can be limited to single arity in the parser Because of optimality, deforestation might be trivial as would multi modules

 > "Pithy quote."